andrewdalpino/esm2-function-classifier/README.md

 ## GO Subgraph Prediction

 We can also infer the gene ontology subgraph of a particular sequence.
-In the example, below the script outputs a graphical representation of the predicted GO terms.
+The `predict-subgraph.py` script outputs a graphical representation of the predictions where green nodes have high probability and pink nodes have low probability.

 ```sh
 python predict-subgraph.py --checkpoint_path="./checkpoints/checkpoint.pt" --top_p=0.1